-Figure 4-3: Difference between 2015 and 2016 tests - time taken to process all files.
+Figure 4-3: Stress testing combox - Difference between 2015 and 2016 tests - time taken to process all files in a given file dump.

 4.3.7 Issues found

 • Initially when combox was stress tested with huge files, combox would get overwhelmed leading to the computer running out of memory and the load average sometimes peaking at 8.
 At first, it was assumed that there was a bug in combox which caused this to happen, but later it was found that watchdog [24] was generating a large number "file modified" events when a huge file (~500MiB) was modified.
 To prevent watchdog from generating a large number "file modified" events for a single modification of a huge file, a delay proportional to the size of the file was created in the on\modified callback methods in both